tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-24-kubernetes-pod-to-node-communication-loss.markdown

 / # exit
 ```

-`10.252.100.5` is the IP of the service, as shown in the command below.
+For the context, `10.252.100.5` is the IP of the service, as shown in the command below.

 ```
 mymac:private_cloud tdongsi$ kubectl --kubeconfig kubeconfig describe services